arman-yekkehkhani/price-data-aggregator/README.md

 consumed and persisted to our database.
 But we need to make sure upon receiving new data our cache is accordingly evicted to be filled with fresh data later.

-### How could your solution scale for multiple thousand requests per second?
+### How could it be scaled for multiple thousand requests per second?

 To ensure the scalability of the service, certain design decisions has been made:
 1. Data providers share a unified API to load data from various sources, and stream their data into Kafka.
 Thus, our